Video Game / Nobunaga's Ambition

 - Spin-Off: The Dynasty Warriors-based Samurai Warriors.
 It may have been instrumental in getting a U.S. release for Rise to Power and Iron Triangle.

-- Video Game Long Runner: Thirteen main releases since 1983, not counting all the little differences between ports.
+- Video Game Long Runner: Fourteen main releases since 1983, not counting all the little differences between ports and not even counting the PUK (Powerup Kit) updates for almost each of the releases.
 Not so many as its sister series, but still respectable.